 Specific debt financing proposals may vary from that shown in the Comprehensive Plan due to changes in interest rates, other terms of financing, or other conditions which make the proposals in the plan not advantageous financially.

-The addition of an entirely new facility, not anticipated in the Capital Improvement Program, will require formal amendment to the Comprehensive Plan.
+The addition of an entirely new facility not already anticipated in the Capital Improvement Program will require formal amendment to the Comprehensive Plan.

-The transportation projects in the Capital Improvement Program and Transportation Chapter of this Comprehensive Plan will be consistent with the Regional Transportation Plan and Transportation Improvement Plan.
+The transportation projects in the Capital Improvement Program and Transportation Chapter of this Comprehensive Plan will be consistent with the Regional Transportation Program and the county’s Transportation Improvement Program.

 OBJECTIVE 1-G: Addressing Inadequacies.
-If the County is faced with capital facility funding shortfalls, use any combination of the following strategies to balance revenues and needs for public facilities required to serve existing and future development.
+If the county is faced with capital facility funding shortfalls, use any combination of the following strategies to balance revenues and needs for public facilities required to serve existing and future development.

 POLICIES:

-Increase Revenues

-Bonds
+Increase revenues through any or a mix of the following funding strategies:

+Bonds.

-New or increased user fees or rates
+New or increased user fees or rates.

-New or increased taxes
+New or increased taxes.

-Regional cost sharing
+Regional cost sharing.

-Developer voluntarily funds needed capital project
+Developer voluntarily funds needed capital project.

-Decrease Level of Service Standards

-Change Level of Service Standards, if consistent with Growth Management Act Goals
+Decrease level of service standards while maintaining consistency with Growth Management Act Goals.

-Reprioritize Projects to Focus on Those Related to Concurrency
+Reprioritize projects to focus on those related to concurrency.

-Decrease the Cost of the Facility
+Decrease the cost of the facility through one or more of the following:

-Change project scope
+Change project scope.

-Find less expensive alternatives
+Find less expensive alternatives.

-Decrease the Demand for the Public Service or Facility
+Decrease the demand for the public service or facility through one of more of the following:

-Institute measures to conserve or cut use of the facility, such as ride-sharing programs to cut down on traffic demands on roadways
+Institute measures to conserve or cut use of the facility, such as ride-sharing programs to cut down on traffic demands on roadways.

-Institute measures to slow or direct population growth or development, such as, moratoria on development, developing only in areas served by facilities with available capacity until funding is available for other areas, changing project timing and/or phasing
+Institute measures to slow or direct population growth or development, such as, moratoria on development, developing only in areas served by facilities with available capacity until funding is available for other areas, changing project timing and/or phasing.

-Revise the Comprehensive Plan's Land Use Chapter

-Change types or intensities of land use as needed to balance with the amount of capital facilities that can be provided to support development
+Revise the Comprehensive Plan's Land Use Chapter by changing types or intensities of land use as needed to balance with the amount of capital facilities that can be provided to support development

 Goal 2: Provide safe and convenient access to educational facilities.